A new police beat in China: Smog

 These recent efforts come amid Beijing's latest spell of smog.

-Some 24 cities were issued "red alerts," Xinhua said.
+Nearly 24 cities were issued "red alerts," Xinhua said.
 Red alerts are the highest of the four-tiered pollution warning system used by mainland China.

 When red alerts are in effect, authorities take measures to reduce the air pollution by closing businesses, shutting down factories and banning high-polluting vehicles off the road.